Print

 6. To make choux pastry, preheat the oven to 355°F (180°C).
 Line two baking trays with parchment.

 7. To make the choux puffs uniform, create a template.
-Using a pencil and a 2-inch (5 cm) round cutter, draw 12 circles with 2-3 inches apart.
+Using a pencil and a 2-inch (5 cm) round cutter, draw 12 circles 2-3 inches apart.
 Turn the paper upside down and place it on the baking sheet.
 Repeat with a second piece of parchment paper.
 Fix each sheet at the corners with a small amount of choux paste.

 10. To make choux pastry filling, follow the French pastry cream recipe.